hipe/tmx/zerk/doc/issues/052-the-philosophy-of-argument-scanner.md

 can we instead implement a similar syntax for an API operation, and from that infer how it would be expressed for CLI?"

+if there is a "founding principle" of this sub-library, it is that the the backend operation can realize any syntax it is able to bound only by the constraints of our semi-standard (but still in flux) internal scanner interface.

+we can then adapt the operation to a particular modality by "injecting" into the operation an argument scanner adapted to the particular modality.